CREATING PODCASTS: a day in the life of podcast producer

 Because a podcast can be downloaded onto your phone or computer you can listen to it whenever you want.
 Like streaming services, you can choose the kind of show you want to enjoy and when you want to enjoy it.
 And that’s all a podcast is - a show you listen to rather than watch.

 Ae you interested in learning how to create your own podcasts?
-Follow the link to some great courses: NEWCASTLE
+Follow the link to some great courses: Certificate III Screen and Media (Creating Podcasts) - Newcastle

 Podcasts are on the rise.
 83% of Australians are aware of podcasting, with podcast consumers listening to an average of 6 podcasts a week.

 Kate Montague, co-founder of Sydney-based podcast festival and production studio AUDIOCRAFT, says ‘Podcasts are something quite intimate.
-I think that in the noise of the media market, people really want that.
-They are looking for that kind of personal and intimate direct connection with the stories that they’re listening to.’
+People really want a kind of personal and intimate direct connection with the stories that they’re listening to.’

 And this is exactly what Jessica Hamilton has done.

 Whether it's recording audio in a chocolate factory, writing scripts, or scheduling talent, working as a podcast producer is anything but mundane.
-Carving out a career as a podcast producer wasn’t a deliberate move for Jessica Hamilton, who fell into the position through her experience working with local radio stations.
+Jessica Hamilton fell into the position through her experience working with local radio stations.

 ‘I’ve been mostly working with organisations and brands to produce one-off or short series podcasts,’ Hamilton said.
 ‘Sometimes I’ll come on board to pull the different pieces together when the idea has already been formed, the talent has been chosen and everything’s pretty much ready to go.’

-At other times she said the job can involve everything from casting talent, scheduling, interviews and studio records, to writing and editing scripts.
+At other times her job can involve everything from casting talent, scheduling, interviews and studio records, to writing and editing scripts.
 But one of the integral skills necessary for any job is organisation, because of the multi-tasking required.

 ‘I sort my days into blocks to work on one job at a time, whether that’s scripting, editing or putting together studio schedules,’ Hamilton said.
 ‘I live regionally so work remotely, which means if I need to be interviewing in studio or in the field I’ll organise it so that everyone is together for solid consecutive days in the city, which is always a load of fun.